varigence/docs/bimlflex/trial-process/creating-and-configuring-a-bimlflex-project.md

 Once BimlStudio has restarted, navigate to the BimlFlex Tab and click the `Excel Metadata Editor` button to start the Excel Metadata Editor.

-If this is the first time it is opened, enter the license key in the activation dialog.
+If this is the first time the BimlFlex Excel Metadata Editor is opened, enter the license key in the activation dialog.
+The trial license key is included in the trial email.

 Once opened, configure the metadata connection to point to the Trial Project.
+Click the `Metadata Connection` button in the BimlFlex ribbon UI and enter the connection information to the BimlFlex metadata database.
+Specify the created Customer and Version.

 Click the `Get All Entities` button in the BimlFlex ribbon to query the repository for the latest metadata set.
 The first time a request is sent to an empty customer BimlFlex allows creation of sample metadata.
 Click `Create Sample` to create the sample metadata.